guhjy/2015ori-1/materials/study_02/interview-protocol.md

 I will ask you a set of questions.
 Please feel free to elaborate on your answer.
 I will take notes while you speak to make sure that all parts of the fabrication process are addressed.
 These notes will be destroyed immediately after the interview is over.
 You are free to look at your fabricated data to remind you of any specifics, or at possible notes you made when fabricating the data.

+[Memory for Jan: Don't ask suggestive questions]

+Some of the questions may sound repetitive.
+So, feel free to say that you already answered this question.
+Even if I as the interviewer feel that a question is repetitive, I would like you to make the decision whether we should go on with the next question as you may think of valuable additional information that you would like to give for this question.

 ### Warm-up

 - How many years has it been since you got your PhD?